Author: Sydney White

 Root Causes and Compounding Factors

-Frequent natural disasters—including hurricanes, floods, and earthquakes—create ongoing trauma, displacement, and economic loss.
+Frequent natural disastersβ€”including hurricanes, floods, and earthquakesβ€”create ongoing trauma, displacement, and economic loss.
 Climate change has magnified these effects, leaving many residents to repeatedly rebuild their lives with minimal support.
 Widespread economic instability, unemployment, and rising costs of living have deepened feelings of hopelessness, especially among youth who feel neglected by political leaders.
+The stigma surrounding mental health in the region further compounds the challenge and leads many to suffer in silence, viewing it as a sign of weakness or spiritual failure

 Social media and international advertising also contribute to psychological distress, exposing Caribbean audiences to unattainable lifestyles and foreign values that conflict with local culture.
 This influence remains largely unstudied but deserves serious attention from regional researchers.